ericwastaken/Xcode_Playgrounds/README.md

 Sure, I guess if you feel compelled, go for it.
 However, it might benefit more people if you instead make PRs against the Swift Algorithm Club (see below.)
 My repo is probably not seen by many people. :-)

 ## There is better stuff out there
 Please check out [Swift Algorithm Club by Ray Wenderlich](https://github.com/raywenderlich/swift-algorithm-club) and contributors.
-Honestly, a lot of my algorithms are inspired by that repo.
+A lot of my examples are inspired by what I learned from that Repo.

 ## About Eric
 Please visit [ericsoto.net](https://www.ericsoto.net/) for more information about me.